-Students in The OHIO Guarantee will be subject to a level housing rate that represents the various housing options available.
-Also, students in The OHIO Guarantee will be subject to a level meal plan rate based upon the type of meal plan selected.
+Students in The OHIO Guarantee are subject to a level housing rate that represents the various housing options available.
+Also, students in The OHIO Guarantee are subject to a level meal plan rate based upon the type of meal plan selected.

 How is my financial aid affected?

 Scholarships and financial aid packages hold their value through The OHIO Guarantee.
-Because the cost of attending OHIO will remain steady, the same percentage of those costs will be met by any renewable scholarship for each fall and spring semester of a student's four years at OHIO, assuming that renewable scholarship criteria are maintained.
+Because the cost of attending OHIO remains steady, the same percentage of those costs are met by any renewable scholarship for each fall and spring semester of a student's four years at OHIO, assuming that renewable scholarship criteria are maintained.
 By contrast, in a model of increasing annual costs, a smaller percentage of a student's educational costs would be met each year.
-Additionally, if a student's first priority filing status and financial need as determined by the FAFSA remains consistent, any available federal, state, and institutional funding would be similar each year, though term amounts may vary.
+Additionally, if a student's first priority filing status and financial need as determined by the FAFSA remains consistent, any available federal, state, and institutional funding are similar each year, though term amounts may vary.